 More Need-to-Know Mulch Glue Information

-• As with any landscaping material, follow product instructions and safety precautions.
-Check to see if it’s safe for use around children, pets, edible plants, etc.
+• As with any landscaping material, follow the mulch glue instructions and safety precautions.
+Check to see if it’s safe for use around children, pets and edible plants.

 • It’s a good idea to test the mulch glue on a small area to make sure you get the look you want.